wickerstrom/thetvdb_react_native/README.md

 - Adding persistence, store the API response data and read it for repeated requests.
 Even when offline.
 - Create a favorite shows list
-- Further develop the UX/UI (i.e handling errors and user feedback).
+- Further develop the UX/UI.